bpetterborg/pi_vex_393/log.md

 This is where I store ideas for potential solutions to problems with my code

 - Store motors/setup values in a ~~dictionary~~ .jsonc file.
-	- You can just use attributes in the .json file instead of having to iterate through the number of motors and available setup values.
+	- You can just use objects in the .json file instead of having to iterate through the number of motors and available setup values.
+	- Set the motors as objects and the motor variables as attributes